 Probate Options – choosing the wrong one can be expensive.

-Just because a solicitor stores a Will, there is no need to use their Probate service.
+Just because a experts stores a Will, there is no need to use their Probate service.
 That is what they are hoping you will do, without bothering to check their fees first.
 Then they can charge you at their highest rates.